 Fall veggies are hearty and comforting.
 A few faves are Brussels sprouts, carrots, cauliflower, collard greens, kale, mushrooms, sweet potatoes, and winter squash.

-I’ve used butternut squash and kale in this fall vegetable pasta recipe, but you could swap in sweet potatoes and collard greens instead.
+I’ve used butternut squash and kale in this roasted vegetable pasta recipe, but you could swap in sweet potatoes and collard greens instead.
 Or toss in some mushrooms when sautéing the tempeh.

 - Butternut Squash Soup with Corn